Germany: Police carry out raids in connection with deadly floods | DW | 11.01.2022

 German authorities carried out raids on Tuesday in connection with a mine that collapsed during last summer's floods.

-The raids come six months after the devastating floods ripped through western and southern Germany — killing over 180 people and causing billions in damage.
+The raids come six months after the devastating floods ripped through western and southern Germany — killing more than 180 people and causing billions in damage.

 The raids on Tuesday centered on an open-cast mine in the western town of Erfstadt that gave way during torrential downpours on July 16, 2021.

-"There is a suspicion that the accused could and should have recognized the conditions at the flood protection embankment and the pit embankments due to their professional involvement with the gravel pit and should have taken remedial action," Ulrich Bremer, the Cologne's Senior Public Prosecutor, said.
+"There is a suspicion that the accused could and should have recognized the conditions at the flood protection embankment and the pit embankments due to their professional involvement with the gravel pit and should have taken remedial action," said Ulrich Bremer, Cologne's senior public prosecutor.

-Some areas saw over 200 liters per square meter of rainfall within a short period of time, according to the German weather service.
+Some areas saw over 200 liters per square meter (5 gallons per square foot) of rainfall within a short period of time, according to the German weather service.

 During this time, many small creeks turned into raging streams, and rivers swelled far past their banks.